-A family of up to four members (2 adults and 2 children) can apply for citizenship under the same investment.
-Fees will be added for each person, but the principal investment of $230,000 (including the single applicant’s fees) remains the same, no matter how many people are in the family.
+A family of up to four members (2 adults and 2 children) can apply for citizenship under the same contribution of $100,000 and processing fee of $30,000.
+Due diligence fees will be added for each person, but the principal investment of $130,000 (contribution+processing fee for a four person family) remains the same.

 That’s not very common in the CBI world (at all) and gives Antigua and Barbuda a clear advantage.

 The Antigua and Barbuda CBI program is also one of the few that not only allows for adult dependent children aged 18-26 to be included in the main application (if they are a full-time student), but it also allows for parents and parents-in-law of the main applicant to be added too (financially dependent, 55+ years old).